 In the Personal Retreat, I provided a wealth of information on finding the most important areas of your life to improve and creating goals that can address those areas.
 What I have today are the tools to ensure completion of those tasks which help you achieve your goals.
 A schedule.
 Now, before we start, I want you to bear with me, because as we learn this process, I’m going to ask you to schedule everything.

 This can be your lunches, your tasks, your breaks; we’re going to fill that calendar up!
 As you get used to using a schedule, you can then focus a little bit more on scheduling the important tasks rather than every little thing.
 It can be a comfort to do that because you always know what you’re up to and you can help avoid being becoming overcommitted.

 To get started, you’re going to need a scheduling tool.
 Now, some people like to use an online calendar like Google or Apple Calendar.
+When it is electronic, it is easy to access.
+If you have a smartphone app, the calendar is very accessible.
 Those are those are excellent tools.

 That can be a huge value to you.
 And of course, you can just use a straight up plain old list instead of a calendar.
 But if you do so, I want you to pay attention to that time block.
 Make sure that you are working with the right amount of time in the day dedicated to these tasks.
 Time blocking is all about choosing a block of time, of a manageable size that you can focus on and commit to doing a task.

 Now you pick a time block size that you’ll use for your goals or your tasks.
 It might be really helpful to just start with one hour.
+One hour is enough time to get focused and accomplish something.
 You can change this the size of this time block later if you find that you regularly have shorter or longer tasks.